 Sandy Hook — Let It Be

 When it comes to the future of Sandy Hook, I’ve reached a conclusion.
 I’d like to see as little change as possible.

 While in agreement with the work to restore the area’s deteriorating historic buildings, I object to any major development effort on this most precious barrier beach — commercial or residential, public or private.

 While it’s true that this National Park is already a busy tourist spot in the summer (millions come to swim, surf, boat, exercise, and fish), my favorite time of the year at Sandy Hook is during the spring and fall — when it’s a natural oasis of tranquility and beauty.
-While I love the tranquil coast at Monmouth Beach; I head to Sandy Hook for the full effect.
+While I love the calm coast at Monmouth Beach; I head to Sandy Hook for the full effect.

 So many other shore residents enjoy the splendor of that openness and remoteness.
 One surrenders those things at great cost.
 Once the door to development is opened, there’s no telling when or if it will ever be shut.
 Most of Sandy Hook is and should remain pristine.
 Besides, Route 36/Ocean Avenue — the major traffic feeder to Sandy Hook — is already congested enough.

 Giovanni da Verrazzano first explored the peninsula while in the New York Harbor-Sandy Hook area in April 1524.
 In September 1609 Henry Hudson, a British explorer working for the Dutch, anchored his ship the Half-Moon in Sandy Hook bay.
 The area was first surveyed in 1685 and identified as a major landmark in 1755 (George Washington was a visitor).

 By 1678, Richard Hartshorne, an Englishman and one of Monmouth County original settlers, had acquired Sandy Hook and much of the Highlands from the Indians for cash (13 shillings) and right for them to hunt, fish and pick beach plums.
 Hartshorne (1641-1722), considered to be the first lawyer in Monmouth County, became a huge area land owner — at one time holding over 7,500 acres in the NJ bayshore area.